novuhq/novu/README.md

 ## 📋 Read Our Code Of Conduct

-Before moving on to coding and collaborating, please read our [Code of Conduct](https://github.com/novuhq/novu/blob/main/CODE_OF_CONDUCT.md) throroughly to understand our standards (that you are required to adhere to) regarding how to engage in the community.
+Before moving on to coding and collaborating, please read our [Code of Conduct](https://github.com/novuhq/novu/blob/main/CODE_OF_CONDUCT.md) thoroughly to understand our standards (that you are required to adhere to) regarding how to engage in the community.

 ## 🔗 Links